Python-Test-Engineer/django-jpn/NOTES.md

 ## REFLECTION PATTERN

+input -> function(input) -> output -> function(output) -> output2

+We generate a response with our first query using a system prompt to create code.

+We then pass the output into another function that acts as a reviewer to produce the next version of the code.

 Many times when we use ChatGPT say, we ask for it to refine its previous answer.
 This is the Reflection pattern where we send the previous response and then ask it to refine it.

 In fact, it is like RAG.
 The first request generates some content, which we then add to the next request which has a system prompt of being a critique.